 This small ED refractor I bought in September 2017 on a star party.
 Weight, size and especially the optical quality convinced me.
-Besides the 120mm refractor, this is currently the most used telescope.
+Besides the 120mm refractor, this is currently one of the most used telescopes.

 On detours this small achromat came to me, which is mounted on a Vixen Porta with heavy tripod.
 The achromat was lovingly named "Astrofaust" (astro-fist) by its former owner.
 I mainly use this refractor for observing deep sky objects from the city.
 Especially open clusters and carbon stars are the main targets.

 This refractor was made by an amateur long time ago, whereby a can is used for the lens, water pipes for the tube und diverse adapters for using 1.25 inch equipment.
 For focussing an old camera lens was exploited.
 Or you simply shift the water pipes.

 Later I replaced the tube, based on water pipes of course, and a new 1.25 inch focuser including finder base.
 The optics were cleaned and astigmatism & coma was reduced as best I could.

 However, this telescope is rarely used because it is optically inferior to the Vixen ED70SS.